When a sperm whale strands it’s a major event. For Māori it is sometimes seen as a tohu, or sign of something significant.

 The voice of a whalebone nguru is a distinctive, delicate, watery sound.
-Here you can listen to Richard Nunns playing a nguru (with the mouth) made from the tooth of a sperm whale that stranded at Paekakariki in 1996.
+Here you can listen to Richard Nunns playing a nguru [media no longer available] (with the mouth) made from the tooth of a sperm whale that stranded at Paekakariki in 1996.
 This taonga was named “Wai puhake o Ruatau” by Tungia Baker – Ruatau being the name given to the stranded whale by the iwi.

 There are several sperm whale tooth nguru in Te Papa’s collection.
 This taonga featured in Mauri Ora, an exhibition of treasures from Te Papa’s collection that toured to the Tokyo National Museum in 2007.

-For more info on taonga pūoro check out this book Taonga Pūoro, Singing Treasures, by Brian Flintoff.
+For more info on taonga pūoro check out the book Taonga Pūoro, Singing Treasures by Brian Flintoff.